 Love Is Terribly Inconvenient.
-Meet My My Pup Koko.
+My Ex Alexander & My New Pup Koko.
 By Dish Stanley

 Love Is Terribly Inconvenient.
-Meet My My Pup Koko.
+My Ex Alexander & My New Pup Koko.
 By Dish Stanley

-In which Dish falls hard for a King Charles Cavalier with infuriatingly large, beautiful brown eyes.
+In which Dish reminisces about a favorite ex as she falls hard for a King Charles Cavalier with infuriatingly large, beautiful brown eyes.

 “Love is a rapturous gift.
 Terribly inconvenient, though.” - Alexander (one of Dish’s favorite ex’s).